bgamari/ghc-wiki-import/view-patterns.md

 ```

 **Exhaustiveness/Redundancy.**  It is hard to check for completeness of pattern matching; and likewise for overlap.
-But guards already make both of these hard; and GADTs make completness tricky too.
+But guards already make both of these hard; and GADTs make completeness tricky too.
 So matters are not much worse than before.

 ## Features views can have